 People had no idea how much data they had on their hard drive and certainly not how much of it needed to be backed up.
 Worse, they could be off by 1000x if they weren’t sure about the difference between megabytes and gigabytes, as some were.

-We had to solve that too, or users would never think of our service as ‘easy.’
+We had to solve that too, or users would never think of our service as easy.

-I asked everyone I could find: “If we were to provide you a service that automatically would backup all of the data on your computer over the internet, what would that be worth to you?”
+I asked everyone I could find: “If we were to provide you a service that would automatically back up all of the data on your computer over the internet, what would that be worth to you?”

-What I heard back was a bell-curve:
+What I heard back was a bell curve:

 - A small number of people said, “$0.
 It should be free.
 Everything on the net is free!”

-- A small number of people said, “$50 – $100/month.
+- A small number of people said, “$50-$100/month.
 That’s incredibly valuable!”

 - But by far the majority said, “Hmm.
 If it were $5/month, that’d be a no-brainer.”